Approximating the Set of Separable States Using the Positive Partial Transpose Test: Introduction

 Another idea is to use entanglement distillation.
 Suppose the state $\rho$ is distillable.
-It means that, having arbitrary many copies of $\rho$, using an LOCC map, we can obtain arbitrary many EPR pairs.
-Notice that LOCC maps send separable states to separable states, and the trace distance decreases under trace preserving quantum operations.
+It means that, having arbitrary many copies of $\rho$, using local quantum operations and classical communications (LOCC maps), we can obtain as many EPR pairs as we want (say $m$ pairs).
+LOCC maps send separable states to separable states, and the trace distance decreases under trace preserving quantum operations.
 Therefore, the distance of $\rho^{\otimes n}$ from separable states is bounded from below by the distance of EPR$^{\otimes m}$ from separable states, which we know is close to 1 for large numbers $m$.
-Therefore, if $\rho$ is distillable then the trace distance of $\rho^{\otimes n}$ from separable states tends to 1.
+Therefore, if $\rho$ is distillable, the trace distance of $\rho^{\otimes n}$ from separable states tends to 1 as $n$ tends to infinity.

 It is well-known that PPT states are not distillable under LOCC maps.
 So we cannot use this idea directly.
 On the other hand, in this argument, the only property of LOCC maps that we use, is that they send separable states to separable states.
-So, we may replace LOCC maps with {\it non-entangling maps}, the maps that send every separable state to a separable state.
-Due to the seminal work of Brandao and Plenio \cite{brandao1, brandao2} every entangled state is distillable under {\it asymptotically} non-entangling maps\footnote{This is because the entanglement of distillation under asymptotically non-entangling maps is equal to the regularized relative entropy of entanglement, and this measure of entanglement is faithful, meaning that it is non-zero for every entangled state.}.
-Hence, by replacing LOCC maps with asymptotically non-entangling maps and repeating the previous argument, we conclude that the trace distance of $\rho^{\otimes n}$ from separable states tends to 1.
+Thus we may replace LOCC maps with {\it non-entangling maps}, the maps that send every separable state to a separable state.
+Due to the seminal work of Brandao and Plenio \cite{brandao1, brandao2} every entangled state is distillable under {\it asymptotically} non-entangling maps.
+As a result, by replacing LOCC maps with asymptotically non-entangling maps and repeating the previous argument, we conclude that the trace distance of $\rho^{\otimes n}$ from separable states tends to 1.